Schoolwork during absences

 Third and fourth grade

 If your child is absent but still well enough to keep up with their school work, log into Google Classroom and access the link to the absentee weekly schedule located at the resource and topics tab.
-Your child will have access to classes which are Zoomed throughout the day as well as a morning check in with the @Home Teacher and cohort.
+Your child will have access to classes which are Zoomed throughout the day.

 If your child is absent but still well enough to keep up with their school work, your child should email their house teacher as soon as possible to let them know that they will be absent.
 Your child should log in to their advisory Google Classroom and click on the absentee daily schedule located in the stream.
 Each class will have daily assignments posted in their Google Classroom.